-We are also supported by a fantastic group of volunteers whose significant individual skills, expertise and enthusiasm we could not do justice to here.
+We are supported by a fantastic group of volunteers whose significant individual skills, expertise and enthusiasm we could not do justice to here.
 Suffice to say, Music Alive could not deliver our work without them!
+Here’s information about some of them.
+Some volunteers prefer their role to be more discreet so don’t have text and picture here.

 Alan Passey – Chair of the Trustees